xtgz/chai/README.md

 > [!NOTE]
 >
-> This will run CHAI with for all package managers.
+> This will run CHAI for all package managers.
 As an example crates by
 > itself will take over an hour and consume >5GB storage.
 >
 > Currently, we support only two package managers: